Flowpack/neos-matomo/Readme.md

 Additionally you will be able to edit basic settings of all your Piwik sites.

+## Additional features

+### Tracking Opt-Out content element

+This package provides a small configurable iframe content element for Neos which allows users to manually opt out of the tracking if "Do-Not-Track" is not enabled in their browser.
+The content of the iframe is loaded from the configured tracking host.

 ## License
 Portachtzig Neos Piwik Package is released under the GPL v3 (or later) license.